Skip to main content

 Intermediate

-Having established that your is a collection of surface-level indicators for a deeper biological reality, the next phase is one of translation.
+Having established that your wellness data is a collection of surface-level indicators for a deeper biological reality, the next phase is one of translation.
 This involves learning to read the patterns within your data and connecting them to the functional status of your endocrine system.

 The aggregate data from a workforce can help employers design programs that address common health risks, but your individual data empowers you to take a far more granular approach to your own health journey.
 An individual wellness plan, informed by a deep understanding of your own metrics, is profoundly more effective than a generic corporate challenge.
 The goal is to use these initial findings to formulate specific questions about your hormonal and metabolic function.